 If you’re an individual, you can volunteer to help us install and maintain our large public oyster gardens in Canton and near Federal Hill.

 Oyster gardening events will be hosted the 2nd and 4th Saturday mornings of Sept-Dec and Mar-June, weather permitting.

+**What it says now:** If you’re an individual, you can volunteer to help us install and maintain our large public oyster gardens in Canton and near Federal Hill.

+Oyster gardening events will be hosted the 1st and 2nd Saturday mornings of Oct-Dec and Mar-June, weather permitting.